brain-power/Brain-Power-Amazon-Fidgetology/dashboard/README.md

 #### Server-side integration

-For details on how image data sent by client should be processed on server-side see documentation in [lambda/WebApi](../lambda/WebApi/README.md#post-framedata)
+For details on how frame sequence data sent by client should be processed on server-side, refer to documentation in [lambda/WebApi](../lambda/WebApi/README.md#post-framedata)